manniwood/iidy/README.md

 # IIDY - Is It Done Yet?

 IIDY is a little project I set up to play with Go.
 It's meant to explore ideas more than it is meant to be a production-ready product.
+One restriction I set for myself was to see how much I could accomplish using just the Go standard library.

 IIDY is a simple yet scalable task list (attempt list) with a PostgreSQL backend.
 It also provides a REST API.

 The basic problem IIDY wants to solve is to be an attempt list for millions or billions of items.
-An example use case is tracking backing up a few million files, where not every attempt will be initially successful.
+An example use case is trying to download a few million files, where not every attempt will be initially successful.
 One would want to track how many attempts were made per file, in addition to removing files whose downloads were successful.